soyboyxyx702/codechallengedns/README.md

 able to keep track of access control list, we do so by creating a separate dedicated thread, whose job is to simply perform a stat call on regular intervals and if access control list has been modified, then take the appropriate action.
-Also I have done away with file name approach for access control, instead a new file 'accesscontrol.global' will have a list of authorized IPs.
+Also I have done away with file name approach for access control, instead a new file `accesscontrol.global` will have a list of authorized IPs.

-accesscontrol.c monitors this file for updates in a separate thread.
+`accesscontrol.c` monitors this file for updates in a separate thread.

 Configuration:

 The following entries in run-dnscache.sh :

     $ ACCESS_CONTROL_FILE_PATH="ip/accesscontrol.global"
     $ [ -f root/ip/accesscontrol.global  ] || cp accesscontrol.global root/ip/.